Agriculture

 Is this course right for me?

-The course runs four days a week, with a mix of classroom sessions, hands-on learning, field trips and guest speakers.
-Agricultural practical sessions will take place at Willhome Farm Barn or Folly Farm, as well as other local farms and land-based businesses to explore a variety of farming systems.
-Boost your employability further by taking extra courses like telehandler and ATV training, along with animal-based skills certifications.
+The course runs four days a week and combines classroom learning with hands-on practical sessions, field trips, and guest speakers.
+Gain practical experience at Willhome Farm Barn or Folly Farm, along with visits to other local farms and land-based businesses to explore a variety of farming systems.

 What are the entry requirements?

-- Five GCSEs at grade C or above (may include one relevant equivalent) to include English Language/First Language Welsh and Mathematics/Numeracy/Science
+- Five GCSEs at grade C or above (may include one relevant equivalent) to include English Language/First Language Welsh and Science plus Mathematics at grade D or above

 - Each application is considered on individual merit